 Data Validation: What It Means to MDM

-While the creation of master data is important, and the seamless dissemination of it to end users is even more important, it is the accuracy and quality of that data that is crucial to the success of your master data management (MDM) strategy.
+While the creation of master data is important, and the seamless dissemination of it to end users is even more important, it is the accuracy and quality of that data, i.e. data validation, that is crucial to the success of your master data management (MDM) strategy.

-Yet, few companies carefully consider data quality as they are developing their MDM plan, and fail to put the proper validation mechanisms in place upon execution of that plan.
-This cannot only seriously hinder MDM success, it can have a severe impact on core business operations.
+Yet, few companies carefully consider data quality as they are developing their MDM plan.
+They fail to put the proper validation mechanisms in place upon execution of that plan.
+This seriously hinders MDM success. it can have a severe impact on core business operations, as well.

 Why are validation and quality control so vital?
 Because information is generated from many sources.
 There is application data, which is maintained in various back-end business systems, as well as the metadata that describes its attributes.
 There is transaction data, which is created in the course of “live” events or automated messages, and the reference data that provides detail about it.
 Then finally, there is master data, which links these together to facilitate the creation and centralization of a single, consistent set of values across all sources.